alhaji-aki/email-validator-service/README.md

 # Email Validator Service
-A service to validate emails, going beyond just checking format of the email but checking if the email actually exists and is in use.
+A library to validate emails, going beyond just checking format of the email but checking if the email actually exists and is in use.
 It also checks if the email is disposable or not

 ## Inspirations
 - [Email Verifier in Go](https://github.com/AfterShip/email-verifier)